Teravista vs Redbud: TEA Scores, Homes & What to Know

 Teravista Elementary: A Closer Look at This Round Rock ISD Campus

-Teravista Elementary is part of Round Rock ISD, one of the most respected school districts in Texas, and sits at the heart of Georgetown’s premier master-planned community.
-The Teravista neighborhood is built around a lifestyle that pairs strong academics with outstanding outdoor amenities, including a championship golf course, community pools, walking trails, and beautifully maintained green spaces throughout.
+Teravista Elementary is part of Round Rock ISD, one of the most respected school districts in Texas, and sits inside the Teravista master-planned community that straddles the Round Rock and Georgetown city line.
+The neighborhood is built around a lifestyle that pairs strong academics with outstanding outdoor amenities, including a championship golf course, community pools, walking trails, and beautifully maintained green spaces throughout.

-Teravista Elementary earned a A (91/100) from TEA, which puts it among the stronger campuses in Round Rock ISD.
+Teravista Elementary earned an A from TEA in 2025, which puts it among the stronger campuses in Round Rock ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 The school draws from neighborhoods including Traditions Vizcaya, Haven/Teravista Condos, Haven Teravista.
 These are well established residential areas with mature trees and a real sense of community.

-Students at Teravista Elementary feed into Hopewell Middle School and then Round Rock High School.
+Students at Teravista Elementary feed into Hopewell Middle School and then Stony Point High School.
 That feeder path matters to buyers who are thinking long term about their kids’ educational trajectory.

 I have spent a good amount of time in this part of town, and Teravista Elementary is one of those campuses where you can feel the community investment the moment you drive through the neighborhood.
 The homes hold their value well here, and resale demand stays consistent.